-- a) Less services provided than billed; - b) Less or more services provided than authorized in PCP (+/->14%); - c) Services provided did not match the definition of services billed or comply with applicable service requirements; - d) Staff qualifications could not be confirmed in the remote audit or the individual providing service was not appropriately qualified; and - e) Payments that cannot be substantiated by appropriate service record documentation
+- a) Less services provided than billed; - b) Less or more services provided than authorized in PCP (\pm ->14%); - c) Services provided did not match the definition of services billed or comply with applicable service requirements; - d) Staff qualifications could not be confirmed in the remote audit or the individual providing service was not appropriately qualified; and - e) Payments that cannot be substantiated by appropriate service record documentation working days from the date of the conclusion of the audit.
+Based on the findings, the DDA will prioritize targeted audits based on the prevalence of audit issues.

 No criterion is weighted more than any other.
-The Contractor will submit a report of the overall findings of the audit for each provider to the DDA Contract Monitor no later than fifteen (15) working days from the date of the conclusion of the audit.
-Based on the findings, the DDA will prioritize targeted audits based on the prevalence of audit issues.
+The Contractor will submit a report of the overall findings of the audit for each provider to the DDA Contract Monitor no later than fifteen (15)